 In homes where one or both parents have alcohol and other drug issues, there is often also a high level of disruption, psychological or emotional neglect, violence and other intrusive and inappropriate behaviours that may adversely impact children’s normal development.
 This puts them at higher risk for behavioural, emotional, physical and mental health problems, as well as possible drug use themselves later on.

-Most parents recovering from alcohol and other drug dependence want to do the best for their children, but may not have the self-awareness, skills, knowledge, support confidence or role models to do so.
+Most parents recovering from a dependence on alcohol or other drug want to do the best for their children, but may not have the self-awareness, skills, knowledge, support confidence or role models to do so.